renehorstmann/Pixelc/README.md

 ![example_image](example.jpg)

 ## Todo
-- Frame Selection (or grid shows frames?)
+- combine layers and save them to combined.png
-- Layer Selection
+- Frame Selection? (or grid shows frames?)
 - VertexColors?
   - white to color like the palette
 - background image option?